Gigabyte5671/Speaker-Controller/README.md

 ## Code
 ### Arduino
 Code for the Arduino is located in the [`sketch`](./sketch/) directory.
 This program simply listens for characters being sent by the USB host and toggles the relay's state accordingly.
 If the program receives a `'1'` the relay is turned on, `'0'` the relay is turned off.
+The program also needs to receive a heartbeat message (`'2'`) at least once every 5 seconds for the relay to stay on.

 ### PC